waruna-wickramasingha/waruna-wickramasingha/README.md

 - 👋 Hi, I’m @waruna-wickramasingha
-- 👀 I’m a professional software engineer with 7+ years of industrial experience.
+- 👀 I’m a professional software engineer with 7+ years of industrial experience in software development in Capital markets, Medical, Telecommunication, Data Engineering, Machine Learning and Artificial Intelligence domains.
+- 🌱 I am an AWS certified Solutions Architect Associate.
-- 🌱 I have completed my MSc in Computer Science with a first-class specialized on Data Science, Engineering and Analytics from University of Moratuwa, Sri Lanka
+- 🌱 In 2021, I have completed my MSc in Computer Science with a first-class specialized on Data Science, Engineering and Analytics from University of Moratuwa, Sri Lanka.
-- 🌱 I have completed my BSc Engineering Honors degree with a second-class upper in Electronic and Telecommunication Engineering from University of Moratuwa, Sri Lanka
+- 🌱 In 2015, I have completed my BSc Engineering Honors degree with a second-class upper in Electronic and Telecommunication Engineering from University of Moratuwa, Sri Lanka.
+- 🌱 In 2009, I completed my Advanced Levels in Mathematics stream from Sri Lanka achieving 94th rank in the country.
 - 📫 Reach me via | LinkedIn:https://www.linkedin.com/in/waruna-priyankara-wickramasingha/ | email:jap.waruna@gmail.com

 <!---